SWTPC 6809 MP-09B REPRODUCTION CPU Board

 HOME SS50 Boards Product Summary Price List Hardware

 For comparison here is an original SWTPC MP-09 board.
-By now SWTPC was using solder masks, but the quality was poor and solder would run under the solder mask The precision of the solder mask was poor and it was easy to bridge adjacent IC pads when hand soldering the board.
+By now SWTPC was using solder masks, but the quality was poor and solder would run under the solder mask The precision of the solder mask was poor, and it was easy to bridge adjacent IC pads when hand soldering the board.
 The SWTPC board is not silk-screened.

-The MP-09B is a close reproduction of the SWTPC MP-09 SS-50 Processor board.
+The MP-09B is a close reproduction of the SWTPC MP-09 SS-50 processor board.
 There are only minimal changes to the layout.

-Differences between the Original and Reproduction
+Differences between the Original and Reproduction:

 The design of the MP-09 was not changed.
 The reproduction incorporates the latest changes made by SWTPC that I was able to find.
 SWTPC boards often had jumper wires installed.
 On the reproduction the jumper wiring changes were made to the PCB traces so no jumper wires would be needed.

 The assembled board includes a modified S-BUG monitor.
-It is currently marked V1.82 and includes a command to boot from the PT-SS30-IDE board
+It is currently marked V1.82 and includes a command to boot from the PT-SS30-IDE board.

-MP-09B Versions
+MP-09B Versions:

-Considerations for running at 2.0 MHZ
+Considerations for running at 2.0 MHZ:

-The configurations tested for running at 2.0 MHZ contained these boards: MP-B3, MP-B2R, MP-B2 modified for 16 address IO and 6809 addresses, Peripheral Technology MP-09B at 2.0MHZ, PT-SS50-64K memory board, a custom made board containing 2 512Kx8 70ns RAM chips, FD2, FD2A, a Digital Research 64K memory board with 6116's 200ns chips.
-MP-S with MC68B50, Corsham Serial board with MC68B50 also are options.
+The configurations tested for running at 2.0 MHZ contained these boards: MP-B3, MP-B2R, MP-B2 modified for 16 address IO and 6809 addresses, Peripheral Technology MP-09B at 2.0MHZ, PT-SS50-64K memory board, a custom made board containing 2 512Kx8 70ns RAM chips, FD2, FD2A, and a Digital Research 64K memory board with 6116's 200ns chips.
+MP-S with MC68B50, Corsham serial board with MC68B50 also are options.
 Software can be an issue as some disk drivers didn't have enough delay after writing a command to a register.
 After writing a command to the FDC, you have to wait a certain number of micro-seconds.
 This was usually created by a software timing loop.
-If you have software with this problem, troubleshooting the system can be maddening.
+If you have software with 1MHZ timing loops troubleshooting the system can be maddening.
 A few sectors can load properly and others don't load at all.
 It's not really apparent why the system is not working.
 FLEX from SWTPC, assuming it is a later release, and OS9 will not have this problem.
 Don't forget that some early disks might not boot properly or at all in a 2.0 MHZ system because the boot code on the disk also contains the wrong software timing loop for 2.0MHZ.

-Product Summary
+Product Summary:

-Floppy Emulator
+Floppy Emulator:

 You may use a real floppy drive with a GoTek should you have a need to read or write real diskettes.